ChanelZM/blog-weekly-nerd/designcode.md

 Someone from Treehouse stated:
 > *"Far from being a restriction, it(learning code) opened up a whole new realm of creative possibilities.
 Basically, learning code made me a much better Web Designer."*

-Scott Morris says in one of his articles:
+Scott Morris says the following in one of his articles:
 > *"To stay on top of things as a designer, it’s important to keep that creativity honed.
 Learning new skills is one way to keep your mind agile when thinking about problems and their creative solutions."*

 Monica Nakamine says: